ni/measurement-plugin-labview/docs/README.md

 ---

-## Developing a LabVIEW measurement client
+## Generating a LabVIEW measurement client

 1. Create and save a new LabVIEW project.

 2. From the project window, go to `Tools` → `Plug-In SDKs` → `Measurements` → `Create Measurement Plug-in Client...`.
-    - In the dialog, select atleast one of the available V2 measurements, then click `Create Measurement Plug-in Client(s)`.
+    - A dialog will open displaying the V2 measurement services that are currently running or deployed on the system.

       ![New measurement client dialog](images/New%20measurement%20client%20dialog.png)

+    - In the dialog, select one or more available measurements, then click `Create Measurement Plug-in Client(s)`.

     - This will create a new measurement client library in the project.